Mohamed-Ibrahim-Z/Calories-Estimator/README.md

 ## Contributing

-Contributions to the Calories Estimator application are welcome.
+Contributions to the CalorieMe application are welcome.
 If you would like to contribute:
 1. Fork the repository.
 1. Make your changes.
 1. Submit a pull request, describing the changes you have made.